systemphil/sphil/CONTRIBUTING.md

    This will create the `/node_modules` folder.

 #### 🗃️ Setting up a database instance for local development (cockroachdb)

+You can either [sign up on cockroachdb](https://www.cockroachlabs.com) to get a serverless instance on the free tier or set up one locally.

 1. To download and install cockroachdb locally, follow these guides for your
    system: